2014 sees a fantastic range of music, arts and walking festivals set against the stunning backdrop of the Yorkshire Dales.

 Enjoy walks and driving tours, friendly stone-built villages, simple inns and sophisticated gastro-pubs, wild-flower meadows, the sound of streams and curlews everywhere - and a varied programme of about 60 top-quality events, individually ticketed, realistically priced, and spread over two glorious weeks.

-Now in its 33rd year Grassington Festival embraces all art forms - music, dance, theatre, visual arts and comedy - with lots of events for children and families and prices to suit all wallets and some free events
+Grassington Festival has been running for over 33 years and it embraces all art forms - music, dance, theatre, visual arts and comedy - with lots of events for children and families and prices to suit all wallets and some free events

 Dentdale Music and Beer Festival